4 Investment Research Insights AI Uncovered About Inflation

 Every Friday, rain or shine, the United States rig count is published on the Baker Hughes website, tracking the number of rigs actively drilling oil and natural gas wells on US soil.

-The United States rig count is traceable back into the 1940s, making it one of the longest-running data series in the oil industry (exception oil prices, which are observable into the 1800s).
+The United States rig count is traceable back into the 1940s, making it one of the longest running data series in the oil industry (exception oil prices, which are observable into the 1800s).
 The rig count tells the story of the ups and downs in oil business cycles.

-For many years, the rig count was the most closely followed metric for oilfield analysts trying to gauge conditions in the E&P and oilfield service sectors.
+For many years, rig count was the most closely followed metric for oilfield analysts trying to gauge conditions in the E&P and oilfield service sectors.

 However, it has recently become trendy for analysts to downplay the metric’s importance.